Experimental entanglement of temporal order: Introduction

-In the quantum SWITCH, a qubit is transmitted between two parties, and the order in which the parties receive it is entangled with a second system, which can result in a superposition of temporal orders.
-The existence of such a superposition has been experimentally demonstrated \cite{NatCommun.6, Rubinoe1602589}.
-However, the certification of this `indefiniteness' of temporal orders was theory-dependent, requiring the assumption that the system under investigation and the applied operations were described by quantum theory.
-In more detail, Ref. \cite{Rubinoe1602589} reported the measurement of a value for a causal witness that could not be explained by any model making the following three assumptions: there was a definite causal order between the parties, each party acted only once, and the quantum description of their operations was the correct one.
-Under these conditions, it was concluded that the causal order was indefinite in the experiment.
-Nevertheless, the experimental results could also potentially have been explained in a causal manner by a different description (\textit{i.e.}, not by quantum theory) of their experiment.
-Thus, the structure of an indefinite causal order has not yet been probed without assuming the validity of the quantum formalism.
+Recently, a method for certifying causal non-separability, based on ``causal witnesses,'' was developed~\cite{NewJournPhys.17.102001, Oreshkov_2016NJP, ScienRep.6.26018}, and used to experimentally demonstrate that a certain process --- a quantum-switch~\cite{PhysRevA.86.040301} --- is causally non-separable~\cite{Rubinoe1602589, PhysRevLett.121.090503}.
+In the quantum-switch, a qubit is transmitted between two parties, and the order in which the parties receive and act on it is entangled with a second system.
+This can result in a scenario in which operations are applied on the system in a quantum superposition of different temporal orders.
+The existence of such a superposition has been experimentally demonstrated~\cite{Rubinoe1602589, PhysRevLett.121.090503, NatCommun.6}.
+However, the certification of this ``indefiniteness'' of temporal orders was theory-dependent, requiring the assumption that the system under investigation and the applied operations were described by quantum theory.
+In more detail, Ref.~\cite{Rubinoe1602589, PhysRevLett.121.090503} reported the measurement of a value for a causal witness that could not be explained by any model making the following three assumptions: (a) there was a definite causal order between the parties, (b) each party acted only once, and (c) their operations are described by quantum theory.
+Nevertheless, the results of these experiments could potentially have also been explained in accordance with hypotheses (a) and (b) within a different theory (i.e., outside the quantum theory).
+Thus, the nature of indefinite causal order has not yet been probed without the use of quantum formalism to describe it.